grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 -------------------------------------------------------

 Synnefo v0.15 adds support for snf-vncauthproxy >= 1.5 and drops support for older versions.
 You will have to upgrade snf-vncauthproxy to v1.5 and configure the authentication (users) file (``/var/lib/vncauthproxy/users``).

-In case you're upgrading from an older snf-vncauthproxy version or it's the first time you're installing snf-vncauthproxy, you will prompted to configure a vncauthproxy user (see below for more information on user management).
+In case you're upgrading from an older snf-vncauthproxy version or if it's the first time you're installing snf-vncauthproxy, you will need to add a vncauthproxy user (see below for more information on user management) and restart vncauthproxy daemon.

-To manage the authentication file, you can use the vncauthproxy-passwd tool, to easily add, update and delete users
+To manage the authentication file, you can use the vncauthproxy-passwd tool, to easily add, update and delete users.

 To add a user:

 .. code-block:: console

     # vncauthproxy-passwd /var/lib/vncauthproxy/users synnefo